 - The Cricket in Times Square by George Selden

 - A Wrinkle in Time by Madeleine L’Engle

 - Pippi Longstocking by Astrid Lindgren

-- In addition we will have the following 3 unit studies.
-No books need to be purchased for these; materials will be provided online & in class.
+- In addition, this course will have the following 3 unit studies.
+No books need to be purchased for these; materials will be provided online and in class.